kcable/swapiTask5/README.md

+# BOOST API IS DOWN THAT IS WHY IM USING SWAPI
 # ⚙ JavaScript Boilerplate
 This project is used as a boilerplate for tasks in the "JavaScript" course in Booost.
 It initializes a base application with a webpack dev server.